-- access your personal data and, if you believe that it is incorrect, obsolete or incomplete, to request that it is corrected or updated;
+- access your personal information and, if you believe that it is incorrect, obsolete or incomplete, to request that it is corrected or updated;

-- request the erasure of your personal data or the restriction of its use; and
+- request the erasure of your personal information or the restriction of its use;

-- if the processing is based on your consent, to withdraw your consent at any time, without affecting the lawfulness of the processing before such withdrawal; object, in whole or in part, to the processing of your personal data;
+- if the processing is based on your consent, to withdraw your consent at any time, without affecting the lawfulness of the processing before such withdrawal; object, in whole or in part, to the processing of your personal information; and